 The tour may not be entirely pleasant, but when you get there you will realize that everything is preserved with extreme respect for the victims.
-If you want to have the best tour possible, here are some tips to follow:
+If you want nothing to tarnish your tour, here are some tips to follow:

-1. Book a guided tour to get the most out of your visit and delve deeper into the history
+1. Book a guided tour to get the most out of the visit and delve deeper into the history

-Unfortunately, Auschwitz-Birkenau is a bleak place, with too much historical context and too many stories behind it.
-Its first camp, Auschwitz I, is very well preserved and there are barracks transformed into exhibition-museum rooms, very explanatory and well contextualized, but Auschwitz II is practically a wasteland.
+Unfortunately, Auschwitz-Birkenau is a desolate place, with a lot of historical context and too many stories behind it.
+Its first camp, Auschwitz I, is very well preserved and there are barracks transformed into very explanatory and well contextualized museum-exhibition rooms, but Auschwitz II is practically a wasteland.

-To understand what you are seeing, to understand what life was like in the daily life of the victims who had to pass through here and above all, to deepen in a chapter of history that, today, still seems like science fiction, to be accompanied by an expert guide is essential.
+To understand well what you are seeing, to understand how life was in the daily life of the victims who had to pass through here and above all, to delve into a chapter of history that, today, still seems like science fiction, it is essential to be accompanied by an expert guide.

-Throughout the tour they will help you to situate yourself, explaining what each area of the place consists of and what daily life was like in these labor-extermination camps.
-In my opinion, it is 100% worth joining one of the day trips to Auschwitz from Krakow to get the most out of the visit.
+Throughout the tour he will help you to situate yourself, explaining what each area of the place consists of and what daily life was like in these labor-extermination camps.
+In my opinion, it is 100% worth joining one of the excursions to Auschwitz from Krakow to get the most out of the visit.

-2. Wear comfortable shoes and make sure to wear a bunch of layers in winter
+2. Wear comfortable shoes and wrap up warm in winter

-As always when traveling, it is best to consult the weather forecast beforehand, but in Auschwitz, this makes special sense.
-During most of the tour you will be outdoors, without roofs to protect you if it rains and of course, exposed to low temperatures in winter (the camp may even be covered in snow).
+As always when traveling, it is best to check the weather forecast beforehand, but in Auschwitz this makes special sense.
+During most of the tour you will be outdoors, with no roofs to protect you if it rains and of course, exposed to low temperatures in winter (the camp may even be snowed in).

-If you add to this that the second part of the visit takes place in the second field, which is practically a wasteland, wearing comfortable shoes is essential, as well as sheltering well if the forecast calls for low temperatures.
+If you add to this the fact that the second part of the visit takes place in the second field, which is practically a wasteland, wearing comfortable shoes is essential, as well as keeping warm if the forecast calls for low temperatures.
 The feeling of cold there in the middle is quite acute.

-3. If you have to eat before or after the tour, take your food with you or wait until you get to Krakow
+If you have to eat before or after the visit, take your food with you or wait until you arrive in Krakow

-The most normal thing is that during the hours of the visit your stomach will close up.
-Personally, I do not recommend eating near the field, but wait until you get back to the city to eat calmly after having processed all the information from the visit.
+The most normal thing is that during the hours of the visit your stomach closes up.
+Personally, I do not recommend eating near the camp, but to wait until the return to the city to eat quietly after having processed all the information of the visit.

-Near the museum, in the village of Oświęcim, there is some restaurant where you can try your luck if you have decided to do the tour on your own (just don't risk taking the last bus back so you don't miss it).
+Near the museum, in the village of Oświęcim, there is a restaurant where you can try your luck if you have decided to make the excursion on your own (don't risk taking the last bus back so as not to miss it).

-You'll sense it as soon as you walk in, but Auschwitz is a place of respect, regret, and a rather tense atmosphere.
-It is not the best place to take artistic photos posing, think that most of what you are going to see there are places where many people were tortured and lost their lives and along the tour, you will see their photographs, clothes, belongings...
+You will perceive it as soon as you enter, but in Auschwitz there is respect, regret and a very tense atmosphere.
+It is not the best place to take artistic photos posing, think that much of what you are going to see there are places where many people were tortured and lost their lives and along the tour you will see their photographs, clothes, belongings...